thedynamiclinker/sudocode/opt/art.md

 1: What?!

-0: I won't spoil the story by giving the details now, but I promise most mathematicians don't know the answer to that question of what their field is.
+0: I won't spoil that particular story by giving the details now, but I promise most mathematicians don't know the answer to the question of what their field is.

 1: How is mathematics "uncomputable"?

-0: That's a story for another day.
+0: Story for another day.

 For now, we're almost at our destination.